 Fully Loaded Baked Potato Casserole

-- 2 cups Daiya Medium Cheddar cheese, shredded and divided (set 1/2 cup aside to bake on top at the end)
+2 cups Diya Medium Cheddar cheese, shredded and divided (set 1/2 cup aside to bake on top at the end)

-- 1/4 cup Creamy Cashew Milk (I use the cashew milk because of how rich and creamy it is)
+1/4 cup Creamy Cashew Milk (I use the cashew milk because of how rich and creay it is)